Sarah Huckabee Sanders replaces Spicer as White House press secretary

 Friday’s job announcements amount to a major shakeup in the president's press shop at an already tumultuous time.

+“He understood that the president wanted to bring in and add new people to the team,” she said.
+“And Sean felt like it would be best for that team to be able to start with a totally clean slate.”

+Sanders said Spicer will “stay on for the next several of weeks” through the transition.

-Spicer, who spoke with Fox News on Friday, said the White House was at a point where Trump “could benefit from a clean slate.”
+Spicer, who spoke with Fox News on Friday, said the White House was at a point where Trump could benefit from a clean slate.

 Speculation about Spicer's status with the White House has been up and down for months.